 Social Prescribing is part of the NHS long-term plan to make personalised care prevalent across the health and care system.
-Personalised care means people have options over the way their care is delivered based on what matters to them and their individual needs.
+Personalised care means people have options over the way their care is delivered based on what matters to them and their individual strengths and needs.

 What support could be offered?

 - How to access care for a loved one

 - Dementia support